martinbiel/StochasticPrograms.jl/README.md

 ```

 The subproblems above were fetched internally from worker 2 before printing.
 The distributed features allow for parallel data loading as well as some performance improvements in the `EWS` and `EEV` functions.
-In addition, distributed structured solvers, such as those provided in [LShapedSolvers.jl][LShaped], can benefit from distributed scenarios as well.
+In addition, distributed structured solvers, such as those provided in [LShapedSolvers.jl][LShaped], benefit from distributed scenarios.

 ## Structured Solver Interface